 In this guide, we’ve explored the history of Metasploit, its components, modules, and real-world scenarios to showcase its capabilities.
 As a professional hacker, it’s crucial to master this tool to stay ahead of the game and efficiently exploit vulnerabilities in your target systems.

-Remember, with great power comes great responsibility.
+With great power comes great responsibility.
 Use Metasploit responsibly and ethically to help create a more secure digital world.
 Happy hacking!